fsuri/Pequin-Artifact/RunningExperiments.md

 #### 3. **Peloton**:

-> **Note**: Peloton and its Peloton-SMR variants use the same store (postgresstore).
+> **Note**: Peloton and its Peloton-SMR variants use the same store (`pelotonstore`).
 You can configure the mode using the config flag `SMR_mode`.
 Use 0 for unreplicatd Peloton, 1 for Peloton-HS, and 2 for Peloton-Smart.
 For the latter two, you need to do the respective pre-configuration described above.
 <!-- - If SMR_mode = 0, nothing to do
 - If == 1 => running HS.
 Run `scripts/pghs_config_remote.sh`
 - If == 2 => running BFTSmart.
 Run `scripts/build_bftsmart.sh` followed by `scripts/bftsmart-configs/one_step_config ../../.. <cloudlab user> <exp name> <project name> utah.cloudlab.us` -->